Various electronic crystal phases in rhombohedral graphene multilayers: Acknowledgment

 \section{Acknowledgment}

-W. Miao acknowledges X. Dai and B. Yan for stimulating discussion on this topic and recognizes the Penn State Institute for Computational and Data Sciences (RRID:SCR025154) for providing access to computational research infrastructure within the Roar Core Facility (RRID: SCR026424).
+We acknowledge Xi Dai, Binghai Yan and Chunli Huang for stimulating discussion on this topic.
+W. Miao recognizes support from the Center for Theory of Emergent Quantum Matter (C-TEQ) and Penn State Institute for Computational and Data Sciences (RRID:SCR025154) for providing access to computational research infrastructure within the Roar Core Facility (RRID: SCR026424).